Are you ready for self-directed investing?

 What self-directed investing involves

-Being a self-directed investor requires more time and effort than doing it with assistance.
+Being a self-directed investor requires more time and effort than doing it with the help of an advisor.
 Exactly how much work is involved will vary from one person to the next.
 It all depends on your goals, your strategy and your areas of interest.

 In summary: